MoveOnOrg/row-bot/README.md

 # Permissions & Config
 - This bot uses a Google service account to authenticate.
 The parameters `clientEmail` and `gPrivateKey` all come from the service account.
 The service account needs read access to all spreadsheets used in the bot  but does not need write access (except for the meta-spreadsheet).
 Be sure to share the spreadsheet with `clientEmail`).
 - `spreadsheetId` is the meta-Google Sheet
+  - Make a copy of this spreadsheet: https://docs.google.com/spreadsheets/d/12i3hIWm51guQhjFtrHpN22nvIUmJRndj1xZqrp3o7xc/edit#gid=0 and add the service account's email address as an editor.

 # Deployment
 1. Copy `config.json.example` to `config.json` and fill with the appropriate API keys and filepaths.